Counseling Psychology Programs & PhD Degree Programs in Massachusetts

 The average cost of a graduate degree from a public institution is $11,617 per year according to the NCES.
 You could find program more affordable than the average.
 And some are more expensive.
 This chart shows graduate tuition for four schools.
 (They offer psychology masters programs.)
 We compared those costs to the most affordable and most expensive college options.

-Top 12 Counseling Psychology Graduate Programs in Massachusetts
+Schools with Counseling Psychology Masters & PhD Degree Programs in Massachusetts